The Bhagavad Gita.

 The Field at Kurukshitra

 The continent of India has, within its religions and culture many truly epic tales.
 One of these legends is the Mabharata.
 It is within this legend that the Bhagavad Gita appears.
-The Mabharata is the tale of a feud between two clans, the five sons of Pandu and the one hundred sons of Dhritarashatra.
+The Mabharata is the tale of a feud between two clans; the five sons of Pandu and the one hundred sons of Dhritarashatra.
 Pandu and Dhritarashatra were brothers.
 Pandu had died and Dhritarashatra was blind.
-So the warring clans were cousins.
-The climax of the tale is a battle that takes place on the field of Kurukshetra.
+This is a tale of warring clans with the irony that they were cousins.
+The climax of the Mabharata is a battle that takes place on the field of Kurukshitra.
 Just before the battle commences Prince Arjuna, one of the heroes of the tale, asks his charioteer, Krishna, to drive him between the lines of the opposing armies so that he may look over and gauge the disposition of the enemy.
 He halts the chariot but when he looks over he sees his grandfather and his cousins, he sees his teacher and the many friends of his childhood and he is filled with dismay.
+He turns to his charioteer and asks:

 “Krishna, I see my kinsmen gathered here, wanting war.
 My limbs sink, my mouth is parched, my body trembles, the hair bristles on my flesh.
 The Magic bow slips from my hand, my skin burns, I cannot stand still, my mind reels.
 I see omens of chaos, Krishna, I see no good in killing my kinsmen in battle.”